tanakhcc/critic/README.md

 ## Admin-panel for languages
 ### project default language
-- new MSs will be created with this language
-- new Pages will be created with the MS language
 ### allow selecting language per MS and per page

 ## segmentation and recognition via kraken